webmind/proberequests/README.md

 Collect proberequests from wifi the redis-server dependency here means a redis server needs to be available, it does not have to be on the same machine.

+This data can then be visualised by https://github.com/liliakai/proberequests

 ## hopper.pl
 Channels hops wifi devices, takes multiple --device=<name> arguments